ISISNeutronMuon/MDANSE/Doc/pages/weights.rst

 Single Atom-Type Weights
 ~~~~~~~~~~~~~~~~~~~~~~~~

-MDANSE weights are rescaled so that weights for DISF calculation using the ``b_incoherent2`` will be
+MDANSE weights are rescaled so that weights for DISF calculation using the ``b_incoherent`` will be

 .. math::
    :label: single1